 Bun cha Bach Mai

 Another place to enjoy Bun cha that should be noted on your list is Bach Mai.
 Locals often share with each other than agree that Bun cha here is very tasty.
 The restaurant is opened daily from 14:00 pm – a bit too late for lunch, yet still very early for dinner and the lady owner is also a little snobby.
 Maybe because of this reason, this place is called “bun cha-ching” – snobby restaurant.
 Yet, rumor has it Bun cha served here is delicious so people come here to enjoy this dish anyway.

 You will be served a dish of rice noodles, grilled pork, sauce, and herbs separately while most of the restaurants often dip pork into sauce.
 Personally, I do not find sauce here very special, yet gilled pork is prominent.
 The meat smells so good, tasty.
 With the price of VND 40,000 – 50,000, relatively higher than Bun cha at other places, Bun cha Bach Mai is still crowded.

 Add: 213 Bach Mai, Hai Ba Trung District, Hanoi

 Price: VND 40,000.00 VND – VND 50,000.00

-It would be great if you could try Bun Cha at all places mentioned above and find your own favorite one.
-If you just have a few days in Hanoi, let’s check on google map and find the nearest restaurant!
+It would be great if you could try Bun Cha Hanoi at all the places mentioned above and find your own favorite one.
+If you just have a few days in Hanoi in your Vietnam tours, let’s check on google map and find the nearest restaurant!